berndruecker/flowing-retail-camunda-intro/README.md

 # How to run

-Download and run one of the [https://camunda.org/download/](Camunda distributions).
+Download and run one of the [Camunda distributions](https://camunda.org/download/).

 Build process application using maven: